SuspiciousApplePie/calculator/docs/algorithm.md

 ### typeNumber(input, btnContent)
 1. in the value of input, add the textContent in the input
-1. if the first num in calculator state is null
+1. if the operation is null
-    1. store the value there
+    1. store the value in firstNum
 1. else store it on the second number.

 ### getOperation(btnContent)